-Several days ago we shared six strategies that we employ to make sure we don’t put on the holiday pounds while still enjoying Thanksgiving Day feasts.
-And today we have the calorie lowdown, so you can see how many calories you’ll save by making the better choice.
+Several days ago we shared six strategies that we use and that we share with our clients to make sure that we all avoid putting on the holiday pounds while still enjoying Thanksgiving Day feasts.
+And today we’re sharing the calorie lowdown with you, so you can see how many calories you’ll save by making the better choice.
 This is what we do and have our clients do…

 1. Turkey Touchdown: We save calories by choosing the Thanksgiving Day star– the turkey breast without the skin.

 - Turkey breast without skin (3 ounces) = 114 calories, 0.6 grams fat

 - Turkey leg, with skin (3 ounces) = 190, 10 grams fat

 - Turkey breast with skin (3 ounces) = 160, 6 grams fat